Skip to main content

 Identity

-The Identity section defines the agent’s role, expertise, and responsibilities.
+The Identity section defines the agent's role, expertise, and the organization it represents.

 This description helps the model understand: